Quoctynoob/Car-Management-System/README.md

 # Car Management System

-This project is a Car Management System.
+This project is a Car Management System in C language.
 The system allows users to manage a list of cars, providing functionalities to add new cars, load car data from a file, search for cars, and sort them.

 ## Features